 What We Know About Near Death Experiences

-How to help those who have near death experiences.
+And how to help those who have them.

 We do know that Frightening Near Death Experiences (FNDEs) are rare, but it has been hard to determine the exact frequency at which they occur.
-Reports in the literature, of those having NDEs, suggest that the distressing experiences range from only 1% to 15% of that total.
-One of the reasons it is hard to ascertain the true frequency of these experiences is due to peoples’ reluctance to talk about what has happened to them.
+Reports in the literature suggest that distressing experiences range from only 1% to 15% of those having NDEs.
+One of the reasons it is hard to ascertain the true frequency of these experiences is people's reluctance to talk about what has happened to them.
 If those who have had a pleasant NDE find it hard to share their experience, then people are even less likely to report a distressing one for fear of what they think it says about them or that others might judge them negatively.

-What type of person has a distressing experience?
-Some may jump to judgement that this must be a bad or evil person.
-Surely there must be something wrong with them.
-After all, we have been taught that if we are good we go to heaven and the bad or wicked go to hell.
-There is no indication from people’s accounts of these experiences or life history to suggest that this is true.
-My own work with felons in a prison hospice suggests that the dying have the same type of death bed visions as others who are not incarcerated.
+What type of person has such a distressing experience?
+Some may jump to the conclusion that it must be a bad or evil person.
+But there is no indication from people’s accounts of these experiences or life history to suggest that this is true.
+My own work with felons in a prison hospice suggests that the dying have the same type of death bed visions as those who are not incarcerated.
 It is still unknown why some people have frightening experiences and others have pleasant ones.
 It is also not known why some people have NDEs and others do not.
 Anyone is capable of experiencing these; the young and old, males and females, and people across racial and cultural lines.
 While the impact of these experiences can be profound, they are still not scientific proof that there is a heaven or hell.
 Of course, for the majority of those having the experience, there is no doubt in their minds that these places truly exist and that they have visited them.

 All NDEs are part of a group of experiences that are referred to as spiritually transformative (STE).
-By definition, this means that all of them are primarily religious in nature.
-After all, Heaven and Hell are religious concepts.
-One of the most frequently reported after effects of FNDEs is becoming more spiritual (Dr. Jeff Long, personal communication, February 4, 2019).
-The frightening aspects of the NDEs have been viewed as representing a separation from God whether it is the disconnection of the void or finding oneself in a hellish environment.
+One of the most frequently reported after-effects of FNDEs is becoming more spiritual (Dr. Jeff Long, personal communication, February 4, 2019).
+The frightening aspects of the NDEs have been viewed by some as representing a separation from God, whether it is the disconnection of the void or finding oneself in a hellish environment.

-Another way of putting their experience into perspective is to educate them about what Joseph Campbell refers to as the Hero’s Journey .
+Another way of putting their experience into perspective is to educate them about what Joseph Campbell refers to as the Hero’s Journey.
 The journey begins with the hero leaving his home, going to a strange and unknown place, encountering challenges and temptations, and returning home forever changed and transformed.
 Carl Jung’s concept of the Shadow is also helpful to a further understanding of what has transpired.
-Basically, the shadow is the dark side of our personality.
-Those parts of ourselves that we do not want to acknowledge and keep hidden from the world and ourselves in our unconscious.
+Basically, the shadow is the dark side of our personality, those parts of ourselves that we do not want to acknowledge and keep hidden from the world and ourselves in our unconscious.
 Bringing these out into the light to be examined and incorporated can make us whole.
 What better way to be confronted with that aspect of ourselves than a trip to hellish surroundings.
-Confronting our demons wherever they may be has the power to heal us, strengthen us and make us whole.
-Perhaps it is those who have the FNDE that actually benefit the most.
+Confronting our demons wherever they may be has the power to heal us, strengthen us, and make us whole.
+Perhaps it is those who have the FNDE who actually benefit the most.

 Moody, R. (1975).
 Life After Life.
 Atlanta, Georgia: Mockingbird Books.